5 Places to Spot Whales in New Zealand

 It’s not that uncommon to spot whales simply by chance when exploring New Zealand’s coast by boat or kayak.
 It just goes to show that you should always have your camera ready and your eyes peeled!

 Kaikoura is the only place on earth that you can see giant sperm whales on a tour.
 Plus, you can see them all year round.
-Not only can you view the whales by boat, but you can hop on a plane and get a unique view of them from the sky.
-On a whale-watching encounter in Kaikoura you are very likely to see other sea life, such as fur seals and dolphins.
-All of which are attracted to the continental shelf close to land known as the Kaikoura Canyon.
+Not only can you view the whales by boat with Whale Watch Kaikoura, but you can hop on a plane and get a unique view of them from the sky.
+On a whale-watching encounter in Kaikoura, you are very likely to see other sea life, such as fur seals and dolphins.
+All of which are attracted to the continental shelf close to the land known as the Kaikoura Canyon.

 Location: Kaikoura, South Island.
 Read more about the town in our complete Kaikoura backpacker guide.

 2. Auckland’s Hauraki Gulf